3.

 Shapes of blades

 The shape of the blade can be either straight, i.e. it is a blade with the same profile along its length, or twisted, where the shape of the profile and the stagger angle of the profile changes along the length of the blade.
-Apart from these two basic shapes, we can also talk about the blade shapes of radial blade cascades.
+Apart from these two basic shapes, we can also talk about the blade shapes of radial stages.

 Straight blades